 Since male pattern baldness (you guessed it) follows a pattern, this usually involves moving hair from the sides or back of the head to the front or top.

 You need to have healthy hair on the back of your scalp for it to work, though—if you transplant hair that’s already thinning, it’ll continue thinning after the transplant and eventually fall out.
-(Hair transplants also aren’t a good option for people who are losing hair from causes other than male pattern baldness, like chemotherapy.)
+(Hair transplants also aren’t a good option for people whose hair loss is caused by something other than male pattern baldness, like chemotherapy.)